Vac Pot Brewing with the Bodum Santos

 Setting Up the Vac Pot

 The setup for brewing coffee with the Santos is very similar to other vacuum brewers.
 Begin by putting the water in the lower chamber or carafe of the brewing unit.
 Next, set it on the burner and begin heating at medium heat.
 This is perhaps the most important factor in vacuum brewing in general.
-A gentle, even heat will really help the process.
+A gentle, even heat will help the process.
 The Bodum comes with a lid to put on the carafe while heating, which helps retain a bit of heated water vapor.

 Heating water for the vac pot coffee.